pratiksinghchauhan/apiaiChatbot/README.md

 # apiaiChatbot
-A ready to use skeleton in meteor.js for making highly scalable apiai chatbot
+A ready to use skeleton in meteor.js for making highly scalable apiai chatbots